DexterHill0/regex_hir/README.md

 # regex_hir
- A higher intermediate representation of regex in Python
+ A high-level intermediate representation of regex in Python